 Summer in the Top End7-day itinerary

 Become a city explorer

-Immerse yourself in art
+Immerse yourself in local art

-Today, immerse yourself in the local Aboriginal art scene.
+Today you’ll immerse yourself in the local Aboriginal art scene.
 The art galleries around Darwin are the perfect place to get acquainted with Aboriginal art and artists from around the region.
 Enjoy a stroll around Darwin’s CBD to respected galleries like Mbantua Fine Art Gallery and Mason Gallery.
 Or head to Parap for the Northern Centre for Contemporary Art to discover a wider range of Northern Territory art.

 Relax poolside for the afternoon